DUE DATES Class of 2021 – but get AHEAD!

 - Come HANG OUT and browse in the library!

-- Use the document Quinn provided to narrow your topic to a starting question
+- Use the document Quinn provided to narrow your topic to a starting question.
+Here are some question starters.

 - Have a starting question or two in the works